 - The Architect – Father Tran Luc or Father Six

-- Laying the foundation of the Phat Diem Cathedrals
+- Laying the Foundation of the Phat Diem Cathedral

 - Procuring materials for the Phat Diem Cathedral